-Sorry folks, Hot Pursuit 2 and the original Most Wanted still hold the crown because police encounters in Heat just end up feeling so annoying rather than exciting.
+Sorry folks, Hot Pursuit 2 and the original Most Wanted still hold the crown because police encounters in Heat yet again end up feeling more annoying than exciting.
 The prospect of loosing your rep does add to the tension of chases, but the lack of any ability to fight back properly meant that I was happiest to avoid running into the Law altogether.

 My way or the highway

 As for the actual racing itself, well, Heat sometimes ends up as a mixed bag due to how Mr Frostbite handles vehicular driving physics.
 Despite Ghost Games doing what they can, this first-person shooter engine still feels like it simply was not built with racing games in mind, and that you are playing on something that was jury-rigged to work.